OctopusDeploy/blog/blog/2022-q2/managing-aws-costs/index.md

 ## Tagging resources

 The instance scheduler identifies resources to shutdown and restart based on tags.
-The default tag the instance scheduler looks for is called `Schedule`.
+The default tag the instance scheduler looks for is called `Schedule` (although the tag name can be modified by changing the `TagName` parameter in the CloudFormation template).
 The value of the tag is set to the name of a period.

 In the screenshot below you can see that a worker EC2 instance has a tag called `Schedule` set to `aus_weekday`.
 This means this EC2 instance will be shutdown at 17:00 and restarted at 05:00 every weekday.
 This more than halves the running costs of the EC2 instance as it is now shutdown overnight and over the weekend: